leonhoang177/AquaLLM/README.md

 3. Open: http://localhost:8000/visuals/index.html

-To compile your own simulation, run the `AquaLLM.ipynb`
+To compile your own simulation, run the `AquaLLM.ipynb`, it should yield a new `./logs/simulation_data.json` for you